ls1intum/ui-ux-guidelines/guidelines/docs/position1-intro.md

 ## Recommended Reading

 1. *The Design of Everyday Things* – Don Norman
-2. *Don't Make Me Think (Revisited)* – Steve Krug
-3. *About Face: The Essentials of Interaction Design* – Alan Cooper
+2. *About Face: The Essentials of Interaction Design* – Alan Cooper
-4. *Lean UX: Applying Lean Principles to Improve User Experience* – Jeff Gothelf
+3. *Lean UX: Applying Lean Principles to Improve User Experience* – Jeff Gothelf
-5. *100 Things Every Designer Needs to Know About People* – Susan Weinschenk
+4. *100 Things Every Designer Needs to Know About People* – Susan Weinschenk